-Embedding and metrization: Embedding lemma and Tychonoff embedding theorem, Metrizable spaces, Urysohn's metrization theorem.
+Embedding and metrization: Embedding lemma and Tychonoff embedding theorem, Metrizable spaces, Urysohn's metrization theorem

-Nets: Nets in topological spaces, Convergence of nets, Hausdorffness and nets, Subnet and cluster points, Compactness and nets,

-Filters: Definition and examples, Collection of all filters on a set as a poset, Finer filter, Methods of generating filters and finer filters, ultra filter and its characterizations, Ultra filter principle, Image of filter under a function, Limit point and limit of a filter, Continuity in terms of convergence of filters, Hausdorffness and filters, Convergence of filter in a product space, Compactness and filter convergence, Canonical way of converting nets to filters and vice versa, Stone-Cech compactification.
+Nets: Nets in topological spaces, Convergence of nets, Hausdorffness and nets, Subnet and cluster points, Compactness and nets, Filters: Definition and examples, Collection of all filters on a set as a poset, Finer filter, Methods of generating filters and finer filters, ultra filter and its characterizations, Ultra filter principle, Image of filter under a function, Limit point and limit of a filter, Continuity in terms of convergence of filters, Hausdorffness and filters.
+Canonical way of converting nets to filters and vice versa, Stone-Cech compactification (statement only).